dtrip/sc/README.md

 let me know.
 If it doesn't work and you can fix it, please send me a patch.

-A couple of notes from the previous maintainer:
+## A couple of notes from the previous maintainer

 1) If you have problems with lex.c, and don't care about arrow keys, define SIMPLE (-DSIMPLE in the makefile).
 SIMPLE causes the arrow keys to not